-Do you sometimes feel that there isn’t enough time in a day − and the number of tasks you need to sort out is just too great?
-The result is that the work you should be doing is not done; then you delay even more while rescheduling your projects.
-However, finding a solution is not that difficult − you can then enhance your time and energy management.
+Do you sometimes feel that there isn’t enough time in a day − and the number of tasks you need to sort out is too great?
+The result is that the work you should be doing is not done, and then you delay even more while rescheduling your projects.
+However, finding a solution is not difficult − you can enhance your time and energy management.

 Virtual Assistant vs Project Manager

-Hiring the right person for your needs is key.
-The choice you have to make is between a virtual assistant and a regular project manager, deciding who would match your needs best.
-A virtual assistant can easily take over your quotidian chores, particularly the admin-related tasks.
-As virtual assistant or VA is a usually a generalist equipped to handle most low-level tasks.
+Hiring the right person for your needs is critical.
+You must choose between a virtual assistant and a regular project manager, deciding who would best match your needs.
+A virtual assistant can quickly take over your quotidian chores, particularly the admin-related tasks.
+A virtual assistant or VA is usually a generalist equipped to handle most low-level tasks.

 Which type of assistant is best for you?

 This person can complete all such tasks for you, thus freeing up your time so you can focus on your core work.
 You will notice that you and your team’s overall productivity will increase.
-You can then focus on the exciting part of your work, and forget about the low-level tasks that you had been forced to complete.
+You can then focus on the exciting part of your work and forget about the low-level tasks you had been forced to complete.

 Project Management and Implementation

 A project manager will add their insights into the project, which can assist business development.
-Their reporting will also provide insights into the other team workers and their individual productivity.
+Their reporting will also provide insights into the other team workers and their productivity.